Sarah Palin Gave Us Plenty Of Things To Criticize That Weren't Related To Her Gender

 Palin also regularly advocated against restrictions on gun ownership rights, she was still against abortion even in instances of rape and incest, and she opposed same-sex marriage and civil unions.
 In 2008, she went as far as to say that she hoped to see a federal ban on same-sex marriages.
 “I have voted along with the vast majority of Alaskans who had the opportunity to vote to amend our Constitution defining marriage as between one man and one woman.
 I wish on a federal level that's where we would go.
 I don't support gay marriage," Palin told Christian Broadcasting Network at the time.

 This isn't to say that Palin never faced sexism.
-As a woman in politics — or really just anyone who isn’t a cisgender heterosexual man in any field — she has undoubtedly faced unfair judgment, criticism based on her gender, and likely needed to work harder than a man to get to where she did in her career.
+Like all women in politics, she has undoubtedly faced unfair criticism and judgement based solely on her gender, and likely needed to work harder than a man to get to where she did in her career.

 Sexism and discrimination are consistent problems regardless of political party affiliation; however, to suggest that Palin was unsuccessful purely due to sexism from the Democratic Party and the media isn’t an accurate assessment.
 In truth, Palin failed to gain a larger platform because the ideas she supported were not something the majority of voters could get behind.

-To cast Sarah Palin as the victim of sexism at the hands of an entire political party — and to use this as a defense against the future sexism that Biden's VP will inevitably face — is a massive stretch of historic interpretation.
-Palin's track record is alarming for a person of any gender, and should be taken to task — just as any vice-presidential candidate should be.
+To cast Sarah Palin as the victim of sexism at the hands of a hypocritical political party — and to use this as a defense against the future sexism that Biden's VP will inevitably face — is a massive stretch of historic interpretation.
+Palin's track record is alarming for a person of any gender, and should be taken to task, just as any vice-presidential candidate should be.
 That includes Biden's future running mate, too.

 So rather than prepare quips about our potential future vice president's appearance, demeanor, or worse, "ambition," be prepared to critique her policies and perspectives.